 Don’t discuss your money matters with relatives either.
 Spend some time understanding the different types of investments and how they work.
 Talk to a financial consultant for advice on investing your widows’ pension income.

 You could also connect with some charities for widows in India, as many women’s organisations and NGOs can help you access financial and legal help should you require it.
-If you need advice or counselling, connect with a counsellor on the SHEROES helpline for women.

 - Surviving on benefits